-How this Fast Diet Lifestyle works: Eat these meals tomorrow.
-On Thursday, eat the meals that will be posted on Wednesday.
+How this Fast Diet Lifestyle works: Eat these meals tomorrow, for a calorie total of less than 600.
+On another day this week, eat the meals from a different post, another day of eating 600 calories or less.
 Eat sensibly the other days of the week.
 That’s it.
 Simple way to lose weight and be healthier.
 Welcome to readitall who is now Following.

 Shakshuka: 307 calories 8.2 g fat 5.2 g fiber 17.2 g protein 41 g carbs [38 g Complex Carbs] 305 mg Calcium PB GF Popular in Arabian restaurants, this will be a favorite at your house.
 So rich in flavor.
 This is easily doubled.
 If serving 4+, prepare it all in one large pan.